Leo40Git/CaveSaveEdit/MCI.md

 - `Boolean:VarHack`: Adds support for the <VAR (TSC+) hack.
 Prevents the used flags from being edited in the flag UI and adds a new tab for modifying the variables.
 - `Boolean:PhysVarHack`: Adds support for the <PHY (TSC+ PHY addon) hack.
 Prevents the used flags from being edited in the flag UI and adds new fields for modifying the physics variables.
 - `Boolean:DoubleRes`: Adds support for the 2x resolution hack.
 Makes all graphics use the correct framerects.

+## `Map` - Default map descriptions:
+Technically, all entries in this group are special, since they are only used if a mod executable has not been loaded.

 ## `Flag` - Flag descriptions: